derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-25/06/2022 16:19:36 : 3 Database Admins walked into a NoSQL bar.
+26/06/2022 16:19:22 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How come there is no obfuscated Perl contest?
-Because everyone would win.
+A programmer walks into a foo...
 <!-- replace-with-joke ends -->